 Following these precautions, and using professional disposal services when needed, ensures safe handling and disposal of butane cans, reduces accidents, and protects your household and the environment.

-- Throwing full butane cans in household trash.
+- Tossing “almost empty” cans in the trash.

-- Mixing butane cans with regular recycling without checking the rules.
+- Mixing cans with regular recycling without checking the rules.

 Conclusion